SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-cli_demo_wifi_ble/readme.md

 >
 >    **channel**: Set the Channel number.

-- The wifi 6 parameter descriptions are mentioned in the sl_si91x_protocol_types.h file of the SDK.
+- The wifi 6 parameter descriptions are mentioned in the [sl_si91x_protocol_types.h](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-driver/sl-si91x-request-tx-test-info-t) file of the SDK.
 >
 >5. **wifi_transmit_test_stop** is used for stopping the Transmit test.

-**Note**: The current CLI supports input parameters upto 30 parameters, if the user wants to increase the inputs parameters then it can configured in the settings of the CLI application --> preprocessor --> SL_SI91X_CLI_CONSOLE_MAX_ARG_COUNT=30
+**Note**: The current CLI supports input parameters upto 30 parameters, if the user wants to increase the inputs parameters then it can configured in the settings of the CLI application --> Properties> GNU ARM C compiler -> preprocessor -->  SL_SI91X_CLI_CONSOLE_MAX_ARG_COUNT=30
 **![Max_arg_count](resources/readme/max_arg.PNG)**